-Whether you are relocating for a current position or hoping to find something new, the job market plays in instrumental role in moving to a new city.
+Whether you are relocating for a current position or hoping to find something new, the job market plays an instrumental role in moving to a new city.
 Fortunately, Memphis is seeing new and innovative developments every single day.
 Businesses and investors regularly choose to invest in the city with new projects that are continually changing the landscape.

 There are also several large companies that operate out of Memphis, spanning industries and sparking job creation in fields such as healthcare, retail, and office supplies.
 Notable companies with headquarters in Memphis include AutoZone Inc., FedEx Corp., International Paper Co., and Wright Medical Group, Inc.

 If you’re serious about making a move to Memphis, then it’s time to take a closer look at some of the popular neighborhoods in the area to figure out which could be the perfect fit for you!

 - Midtown: This funky, artsy area is viewed by many as the city’s core.
-Home to hipsters, progressives, and artists of all creeds, Midtown is probably the most diverse neighborhood in Memphis.
+Home to hipsters and artists of all creeds, Midtown is probably the most diverse neighborhood in Memphis.
 It’s also home to the infamous Overton Square and Overton Park, a 342-acre public park with tons to do.
 Midtown is a quirky collection of hip bars, restaurants, and entertainment with a little something for everyone!

-- Cooper-Young: An iconic historic district, Cooper-Young is mostly residential and a great place for progressive families with children.
-There are several laid back pubs and casual eateries throughout the area, as well as local breweries, coffee shops, and a few gourmet icons.
+- Cooper-Young: An iconic historic district, Cooper-Young is mostly residential and a great place for families with children.
+There are several laid-back pubs and casual eateries throughout the area, as well as local breweries, coffee shops, and a few gourmet icons.